louking/contracts/docs/contract-admin-reference.rst

 While the :ref:`admin-calendar-view` may be the easiest way to view all the :term:`events <event>`, this view  provides a table  of all the events in the database which can be used as well.
-The admin can create a new :term:`event`, or  select an :term:`event` for Edit, Notes, Delete or Renew operations.
+The admin can create a new :term:`event`, or  select an :term:`event` for Edit, Notes, or Delete operations.

 Notice the :term:`State` column.
 The :term:`State` may be updated automatically by the tool or the